Year-End Procedure

-Contrary to popular belief, “year-ends” do not happen on the last day of your financial year.
-You must wait for bank statements and last supplier bills to arrive.
-Then, after posting all transactions you are aware of, you send the information to your accountant and wait for the deprecation, tax planning, and other adjusting entries to be returned to you.
-By the time you’ve completed your year-end, it could be months later.
-System Five allows you to post into the previous financial year and reprint all your accounting reports for a prior period.
-For example, on June 15 you can reprint the Balance Sheet, Income and Expense Statement, Aged A/R, and Aged A/P reports for December 31 of the previous year.
-Some other accounting systems allow you to reprint the Balance Sheet and Income and Expense Report, but very few allow you to reprint an Aged Accounts Payable report for a prior period in time.
-Even if the bills are now paid, System Five reports on the status of each customer and supplier for previous dates you will specify.
+System Five enables you to post into the previous financial year and reprint all accounting reports for prior periods.
+For example, on June 15, you can reprint the Balance Sheet, Income and Expense Statement, Aged Accounts Receivable (A/R), and Aged Accounts Payable (A/P) reports for December 31 of the previous year.
+While some accounting systems allow you to reprint the Balance Sheet and Income and Expense reports, few enable you to reprint Aged Accounts Payable for a prior period.
+Even if bills are paid, System Five will display the status of each customer and supplier as of the specific date you choose.

 Recommended Procedure to Complete Year-End